falondarville/CawAI/readme.md

 ## Literary Influence

 This application was strongly influenced by my fascination with what writers reveal through their work.
 I have spent a lot of time thinking about what part of writing comes from what an author can be trying to mask or keep out of his work.
 There is perhaps no act so personal that comes to light and can garner so much attention for its hidden or plain residues from the originator (the author in this case).

-"Now this is an inevitable truth: whatever you write will reveal your personality, and whatever you are will show through in your writing." - Brenda Ueland

-"All writers, by the way they use the language, reveal something of their spirits, their habits, their capacities, and their biases." - William Strunk Jr.